EditLLC/php-montage/README.md

 # PHP Wrapper for Edit LLC's Montage API

 This is a PHP wrapper class that gives easy access to Edit LLC's Montage API.
+Note: this is **very much an alpha package and not all functions of the package are complete**.
 Useage:

 ```
 require "vendor/autoload.php";